kwabenaOwusu/CoronaInterventionsABM/README.md

 ### Moving-to-destination
  * Individuals find the optimal route (in terms of distance) from its current location to the destination using Dijkstra algorithm (Dijkstra, 1959).
- * Dijkstra algorithm is used for finding the shortest path from an origin to a destination that minimizes a cost (eg. in        terms of time, distance or financial cost).
+ * Dijkstra algorithm is used for finding the shortest path from an origin to a destination that minimizes a cost (here distance).
  * Individuals move along the street paths and covers one node in each model iteration of the day.

      #### Pseudocode for Dijkstra Algorithm